Mass Effect 2 Antagonists And Npcs: Non Council Space

 Chekhov's Gun: His research data on the genophage.
 If you save it, Mordin/Padok can synthesize a cure from Eve's tissue with much less trauma, keeping her alive, and making the krogan war assets more valuable.

-The Extremist Was Right: His data proves crucial to the Tuchanka arc if it's kept, and he feels relief knowing that his data helped solve the problem.
-Shepard can lampshade how it seems wrong to use something created from atrocities for good (even though s/he was the one who authorized keeping the data).
+The Extremist Was Right: His data proves crucial to the Tuchanka arc of the third game if it's kept, and he feels relief knowing that his data helped solve the problem.
+Shepard can talk about how it seems wrong to use something created from atrocities for good (even though s/he was the one who authorized keeping the data).

 Hero-Worshipper: Prior to his breakdown, he looked up to Mordin.
 Unfortunately, between the mission to distribute the modified genophage and the effects it had on the krogan, the relationship fell to pieces.